How to boost your immune system naturally

 The best foods to boost your immune system

 Some of the best foods to include to boost your immune system are foods that are rich in vitamins minerals and proteins.

 Leafy greens like collard, spinach, kale

-Leafy greens such as collards, kale, spinach are rich with all kinds of antioxidants like vitamins A, C, and E.
+Leafy greens such as collards, kale, and spinach are rich in all kinds of antioxidants like vitamins A, C, and E.